As seen in:

 - Built and motivated a cross-functional team of 5 experts to identify bottlenecks and speed up transaction times that allowed the company to save upwards of $400K quarterly.

 If you present your collaboration and interpersonal skills using the phrases from the job ad, rest assured that:

 - The teamwork skills you listed on your resume are relevant to the job.

 Pro Tip: Describe your teamwork skills in terms of achievements.

-Use the job posting to identify what the employer is looking for, and what keywords you need to use when applying for a particular position.
+Remember to use the job posting to identify what the employer is looking for and what keywords you need to use when applying for a particular position.